Our Main Areas of Practice:

 We are square with folks.
 We are professional and understanding.
 We try to take care of your problems and needs, without doing more than is needed, nor less.
 We think a legal checkup or a consultation has great value for many and we offer such things, for even quite distant clients, via Skype or similar arrangements, if need be.

 We generally arrange payment for services via a retainer, and later billings.
+Those who come in for consultations pay when the services are rendered–or “on-the-spot.”
 Most clients pay us by check but we are happy to take credit cards/debit cards like Visa, MasterCard, Discover and American Express, which we process via Square.* (*Credit card payments can be used for regular bills and out-of-pocket expenses, but we cannot use them for deposits to our client trust account.)